palak-b19/Library-Management-System-/README.md

 # Library-Management-System-
+Developed a Library Management System application using Object-Oriented Programming (OOP) principles, designed a menu-driven interface for users to interact with the library system.

 You can use the interface either as a librarian or as a student.
 A librarian manages members/students and books of the library.
 A librarian can view, register or remove members.
 They can also view books, add a book, remove a book, issue a book and collect dues/fines.
-The fine is applied as 3 rupees per day post the return due date of a book
+The fine is applied as 3 rupees per day post the return due date of a book.
+If a member is returning a book after the due date, the book will be returned and a balance will be due on the member.
+Before issuing a new book the balance will be paid by the member to the librarian.
+A member can view all available books, borrow a book, return a book, view their own books, and pay dues.

+# OOPS CONCEPTS USED

-Abstract Class
+# Abstract Class

 1. The Animal Class has been made abstract, containing fields like name, sound, feed and